MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 >
 > This can be done either in online sandbox environments or in sandbox docker containers.

+## How to get more information on the technical validation failures?

+Detailed validation results are automatically logged to the ApplicationInsights storage account specified by instrumentation key in the manifest of the main extension in your submission.

 ## Against which releases of Business Central is your submission validated?

 Extensions submitted to the AppSource marketplace are validated for all countries specified in the submission against all the release targeted by the submission.
 As part of the validation, the minimum release for your submission is computed.
-The extensions are then validated for all releases from this minimum release to the current release in production.
+The extensions are then validated for all releases from this minimum release to the current release in production, unless you have specified a maximum target release in your submission.
 For instance, if the minimum release for your submission is 18.0 and the latest minor release in production is 18.3, your submission will be validated against 18.0, 18.1, 18.2, and 18.3.

+### How is the minimum release computed?

 The minimum release for your submission is computed based on the versions `application`, `platform`, and `dependencies` properties specified in the app.json of your extension.
 The highest version of the dependencies taken on extensions published by Microsoft is used as minimum release version.

 > [!NOTE]
 > If multiple extensions are contained in your submission, the minimum release for the submission is the highest minimal release computed for each of the extensions in the submission.

-### Example 1 - Dependency on Application
+#### Example 1 - Dependency on Application

 If your extension's manifest is defined as follows, the minimum release where your extension can be installed is 18.0 because the manifest requires the Application extension to be available with a version higher or equal to 18.0.0.0.